andpalmier/apkingo/README.md

   </p>
 </p>

-apkingo is a tool to get detailed information about an apk file. apkingo will explore the given file to get details on the apk, such as package name, target SDK, permissions, metadata, certificate serial and issuer.
-The tool will also retrieve information about the specified apk from the Play Store, and (if valid API keys are provided) from [Koodous](https://koodous.com/) and [VirusTotal](https://virustotal.com).
-In case the file is not in VirusTotal, apkingo allows to upload it using the submitted API key.
+apkingo is a utility designed to extract information from an APK file.
+By analyzing the provided file, apkingo extracts details like package name,  target SDK, permissions, metadata, certificate serial, and issuer.
+Additionally, the tool fetches information about the specified apk from the Play Store and, if valid API keys are provided, from Koodous and VirusTotal.
+If the file is not available on VirusTotal, apkingo offers the option to upload it.

 ## Installation

-You can can download apkingo from the [releases section](https://github.com/andpalmier/apkingo/releases) or compile it from the source by using:
+You can download apkingo from the [releases section](https://github.com/andpalmier/apkingo/releases) or compile it from the source by running:

 ```
 go install github.com/andpalmier/apkingo/cmd/apkingo@latest